andrewrobinson/process-stdin/README.md

 ## Then I opened up the process-stdin folder in vscode, in its own window

 File -> new window
-File -> open -> selec directory
+File -> open -> select directory

+VSCode can show you multiple folders and go projects, but for running a main.go and making it happy with packages I find it is best to have a window per folder with a go.mod in it

 ## Then I started typing into the files in vscode

 This is your simplest program, and how to run it

 https://gobyexample.com/hello-world

-the executable produced via go build is more suitable for piping stdin into it

 Then I found this: